Espyo/Pikifen/Readme.md

 ## Playing and making

-* To play, just double-click `Pikifen.exe` (if you can't find it, make sure you followed "Get the latest version" above), then pick an area and start playing!
+* To play, just double-click `pikifen.exe` (if you can't find it, make sure you followed "Get the latest version" above), then pick an area and start playing!
 * To make content for the engine, just edit the image, sound, or text files in the `Game_data` folder.
 Some things can also be edited using the built-in editors.
 * Alternatively, you can download some content made by other players (check the [Discord server](https://discord.gg/qbhz4u3)!)
 * This project is still under construction, so expect some things to be incomplete!